 Oppositions to the '155 EP Patent and the '153 EP Patent were also filed in the EPO by Glaxo Group Limited, or Glaxo, and by Bayer Intellectual Property GmbH, Bayer Pharma Aktiengesellschaft, and Bayer Animal Health GmbH, or, collectively, Bayer.
+Glaxo withdrew its oppositions on March 2, 2020.

 With regard to the opposition that we filed in Europe against the '333 EP Patent, an oral proceeding took place on December 8 and 9, 2016.
 Following the oral proceeding, the Opposition Division of the EPO ruled that the patent as granted did not meet the requirements for patentability under the European Patent Convention and, therefore, revoked the patent in its entirety.
 On December 9, 2016, FibroGen filed a notice to appeal the decision to revoke the '333 EP Patent.
-An oral proceeding for the appeal is scheduled for July 2020.
+An oral proceeding for the appeal is scheduled for March 2021.

 In oral proceedings held on May 29, 2017, regarding the '155 EP Patent, the European Opposition Division ruled that the '155 EP Patent as granted did not meet the requirements for patentability under the European Patent Convention and, therefore, revoked the patent in its entirety.
 FibroGen filed a notice to appeal the decision to revoke the '155 EP Patent on May 29, 2017.
-An oral proceeding for the appeal is scheduled for July 2020.
+An oral proceeding for the appeal is scheduled for March 2021.